A comparative study of hadron-hadron and heavy-ion collision using the $q$-Weibull distribution function

 These results on high multiplicity $pp$ collision at different energies have opened up a new avenue in high energy physics to search for QGP state.
 With data availability at different multiplicities, it will be interesting to analyse the variation of different thermodynamical properties with multiplicity in $pp$ collision and compare it with the variation shown by data from heavy-ion collision experiment.

 From standard statistical mechanics, we know that the study of thermodynamical properties of a statistical system require the distribution of energy of its constituent particles.
-Transverse momentum (\pte), is the component of the momentum of final state particle in direction transverse to the reaction plane.
+Transverse momentum (\pte), is the component of the momentum of final state particle in direction transverse to the beam direction.
 It is related to the energy of particles through transverse mass, $m_T$, as:

 and $m_T = \sqrt{m^2 + p_T^2}$.
 The \pte-spectra of final state particles produced in high energy collision carry important information about the dynamical and thermal properties of the system created in the collision.
 Hence proper parameterization of \pte-spectra is necessary to extract the important thermodynamical parameters.
 Interaction of quarks and gluons is governed by the Quantum Chromodynamics (QCD) theory.
 However, due to very high coupling strength at low energies, it is difficult to apply perturbative QCD to explain the spectra.
-Hence, we rely on the phenomenological models.
-Several models have been developed, however, most widely used are the statistical thermal models.
-Boltzmann-Gibbs (BG) statistics \cite{Schnedermann:1993ws, Stodolsky:1995ds}, Tsallis statistics \cite{Tsallis:1987eu}, Blast-Wave model \cite{Ristea:2013ara, Tang:2008ud}, Tsallis Blast-Wave (TBW)\cite{Ristea:2013ara, Tang:2008ud}, etc. are some of the widely used models to study \pte-spectra.
-Although, these models are widely used to study the transverse momentum spectra however, their applicability is limited to low-\pt region and they start to deviate from the experimental data as we move toward high-\pt part of the spectra.
-For the purpose of this analysis we need to study the \pte-spectra over varying \pt range starting from low-\pt region upto very high-\pt range and hence we have utilized the q-Weibull distribution function \cite{Dash:2018qln}.
-This distribution function has been shown to nicely fit the spectra even at high-\pt region.
+Hence, we rely on the phenomenological models to study the transverse momentum spectra.